Discovery Feed & Follow Button Pro

 Clicking a card takes the visitor to the full event page.

-Follow Button Block (eventonomy/follow-button)
+Follow Button Block (eventonomy-pro/follow-button)

 The Follow Button renders a Follow / Following toggle.
 When a logged-in member clicks Follow, a record is created via POST /eventonomy/v1/follows.
 Clicking again removes the follow via DELETE /eventonomy/v1/follows/{id}.